Syro-Malankara Catholic Eparchy of the United States of America and Canada

 The St. Mary, Queen of Peace Syro-Malankara Catholic Eparchy in USA and Canada is the Syro-Malankara Catholic Church eparchy of the Catholic Church for all of North America, and is home to 23 parishes and missions in different cities.
 The Syro-Malankara Church observes the Antiochian Rite in the Syriac language.
 It is immediately subject to the Major Archbishop of Trivandrum, and is not part of an ecclesiastical province.
-Its cathedral is the St. Vincent de Paul Syro Malankara Catholic Cathedral in Elmont, New York.
+Its cathedral is the St. Vincent de Paul Syro Malankara Catholic Cathedral in Elmont, New York, United States.

 History

 In 2001, the Holy Synod of the Syro-Malankara Catholic Church requested that Pope John Paul II establish a jurisdiction for Syro-Malankara parishes in the United States, which had each been functioning under the direction of the local Latin Church bishops, and requested the appointment of a proper Ordinary of the church sui iuris.
 On July 14, 2010, Pope Benedict XVI erected the Syro-Malankara Catholic Apostolic Exarchate in the United States, a missionary pre-diocesan apostolic exarchate.
 Thomas Eusebius, formerly secretary general of the Syro-Malankara Catholic Major Archeparchy of Trivandrum, became the first Exarch.
 In the sole incumbent was also vested the office of Apostolic Visitor in Canada of the Syro-Malankars.